A Japanese convenience store is simultaneously a bank, a post office, a ticket agency, a restaurant, and a place to print government documents at 3am.

 Is the food at Japanese convenience stores actually good?

 Better than the category implies.
 Onigiri, hot fried foods, egg sandwiches, and seasonal sweets are quality-maintained items that most regular users treat as a legitimate meal.
 The preparation and ingredient standards are high relative to the price point — ¥130–500 covers most items.
-Lawson's dessert line and FamilyMart's hot foods are genuinely excellent.
+Lawson's dessert line and FamilyMart's hot foods are excellent.
 The honest caveat is that konbini meals are not health-optimized — prepared foods tend to be salty, and the range of fresh vegetables is limited.

 What services can tourists actually use at a konbini?